malls/forrest/README.md

-new personal website in progress
+new personal website in progress. new features every day. forrestalmasi.com